sdjespersen/zincio/README.rst

 Project Haystack.
 This project exists solely to make it simple—and *fast!*—to load Zinc-format strings into a ``Grid``.

-This implementation does not claim to adhere to the Zinc spec yet, as it is still in development.

 Other Python libraries for Zinc exist, notably `hszinc
 <https://github.com/widesky/hszinc>`_.
 So why this library?
 Basically only one
 reason: `performance`_.
 Note that this does not have feature parity with the hszinc library, so this comparison is not yet fair.

+Please note: This implementation does not claim to adhere to the Zinc spec yet, and it likely never will; the spec includes support for things like nested Grids, which completely upend the assumptions of tabular data.
+This library sacrifices some completeness for speed.

 Example usage
 -------------

-The API tries to mimic the Pandas API, due to the similarity in use cases.
+The API mimics the Pandas API, due to the similarity in use cases.

 Say you have the following in ``example.zinc``::